What are HYBRID Lessons?

 Condensed Lesson Year

-No conflicts with Spring activities.
 Students receive a total of 34-36 lessons in a condensed format of approximately 28 lesson weeks.
 Since solo lessons are added in a time slot before or after class or on a non lesson day, the total number of lessons take place in fewer weeks.
-Traditional private lessons typically start in September and end in June.
+Traditional private lessons typically start in September and end in late June.

 The Let`s Play Music Studio Hybrid Lesson System is less expensive than traditional piano lessons.
 Hybrid lessons cost approximately 75% of what a traditional 30 minute private lesson costs while providing more lesson time.